-At Grade 2 there are three groups of technical work.
+At Grade 2 there are five groups of technical work.
 The examiner will ask a selection from each group and before you start the section you will be asked whether you would like to play the exercises along with the click or hear a single bar of click before you commence the test.
+Groups A-D should be played at J = 70.